spatie/laravel-demo-mode/README.md

 This package provides a route middleware to protected routes from prying eyes.
 All users that visit a protocted route will be redirect to a configurable url (e.g. `/under-construction`).
 To view the content of the routes a visitor must first visit a url that grants access (e.g. `/demo`).

+A word to the wise: do not use this package to restrict access to sensitive data or to protect an admin section.
+For those cases you should use proper authentication.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Installation